BIGJRA/BIGJRA.github.io/reborn.md

 |Snorlax            |1  |
 |**Guzzlord**       |1  |

 The Ultra Beasts are wild, so keep an eye out.
-Magnetic Lure, of course, makes getting one easier.
+Magnetic Lure makes getting one easier.

 Follow the path and exit through the New World Door on the other side.